nsmryan/itscomputersciencetime.com/content/2021-11-22-Protoflight-Flight-Software.md

 One of my long term, occasional hobby projects is a piece of software called [protoflight](https://github.com/nsmryan/protoflight).
-This is a very much a work in progress, but it has reached a certain level of functionality, and I don't work on it much, so I wanted to mention it in this blog in case I don't get back to it for a long time.
+This is a very much a work in progress, and something I only spend small amounts of time on very rarely, so I wanted to post about it.

-This is a very small software system modeled off of flight software systems that I have encountered while at NASA.
+This is a very small, toy software system modeled off of flight software systems that I have encountered while at NASA.
 The main inspirations are [CFS](https://github.com/nasa/cFS), and the flight software system I have been working on at Langley Research Center, with smaller inspiration from other systems.